 Urinary incontinence is the unintentional passing of urine.
 It is a common problem that affects approximately 6 millions adults and 500,00 children over the age of 5.

 There are several different types of urinary incontinence including:

 This may happen all or most of the time or may just be a case of the occasional unfortunate leakage.
 Urinary incontinence is far more common than faecal incontinence – although both conditions affect millions of people every day.

 This is an inability to control bowel movements, which means that faeces can leak out uncontrollably.
 Some people may just pass a small amount when passing wind, whilst others many had a complete loss of bowel control.
 This can severely affect a person’s quality of life, self-esteem and emotional wellbeing.

 Again, the most important point to remember is that everyone with incontinence, whether Urinary or Faecal, can be helped and many can be completely cured.
-Find out what you can do to help care for a loved one or where to get some more help.
+Find out here, what you can do to help care for a loved one with incontinence.

 Take a look at Homecare Medical's incontinence range online or in one of our stores nationwide.